Convergence Bound and Critical Batch Size of Muon Optimizer: Preliminaries

 Algorithm \ref{alg:01} presents the most common variant of Muon, which incorporates Nesterov momentum and weight decay.
-Our implementation of Nesterov momentum and decoupled weight decay \cite{Loshchilov2019Dec} follows the original formulations of Jordan et al. \cite{jordan2024muon}.
-Muon optimizers with both Nesterov momentum and weight decay are often used in practice (e.g., \cite{jordan2024muon, Ess2025Pra}). $\text{NewtonShultz5}(\cdot)$ receives $C_t$, sets $X_0 := C_t / \| C_t \|_{\rm{F}}$, performs the following iterations from $k=0$ to $4$, and returns $X_5$.
+Our implementation of Nesterov momentum and decoupled weight decay \citep{Loshchilov2019Dec} follows the original formulations of \citep{jordan2024muon}.
+Specifically, the Nesterov step $C_t = \beta M_t + (1-\beta) \nabla f_{\mathcal{S}_t}(W_t)$ is the ``accelerated gradient'' form of Nesterov momentum, in which the gradient is blended with the momentum buffer rather than computed at a look-ahead point, following the reparametrization of \citet{Sutskever2013OnT} that is standard in modern deep learning frameworks, and adopted by \citet{Dozat2016Inc} for Adam.
+It is equivalent to the classical Nesterov form under a change of variables.
+Muon optimizers with both Nesterov momentum and weight decay are often used in practice \citep[e.g.,][]{jordan2024muon, Ess2025Pra}. $\text{NewtonSchulz5}(\cdot)$ receives $C_t$, sets $X_0 := C_t / \| C_t \|_{\rm{F}}$, performs the following iterations from $k=0$ to $4$, and returns $X_5$.